ChosenQuill/ProfessorSelector/grades/README.md

 # Grades
+For grade data, we build a small sqlite db that compiles together all csvs into one simple db.

+Data is taken from [UTD Grades](https://github.com/acmutd/utd-grades).

 # Building
-Run `pnpm run start` to build the grades.db file.
+Run `poetry run python3 ./main.py` to build the grades.db file.

 # Format